roofrack/tmux-session-maker/README.md

 a server, and/or what ever other applications your current project needs.

 The setup comes from a premade script file that you will be given the option to edit to get the setup you want.
-Just add/delete the options and applications needed by adding or commenting out lines in the file.
+Just add/delete options and applications needed by adding or commenting out lines in the setup file.
+If you choose not to save/edit this session setup file than tmux opens a REPL to run code.
+On my system I have a keyboard shortcut setup to run code in the tmux pane below.

 This file can then be run again to reset the session back up after a system reboot or when ever the tmux server is killed.
 To get started just enter a file to edit.